 Airbus and Boeing have launched several new aircraft types in recent years, including the Boeing 787 family, the Boeing 737 Max family, the Boeing 777X, the Airbus A320neo family, Airbus A330neo family and the Airbus A350 family.
 The first variant of the Boeing 787 was introduced in 2011, and the other new aircraft types are scheduled to be introduced into service between 2014 and 2020.
 The availability of these new aircraft types may have an adverse effect on residual value and future lease rates of current technology aircraft.
-The development of these new aircraft could decrease the desirability of current technology aircraft and thereby increase the supply of current technology aircraft in the marketplace.
+The development of these new aircraft could decrease the desirability of current technology aircraft in the marketplace.
 This increase in supply could, in turn, reduce both future residual values and lease rates for such current technology aircraft.